 It is beautifully decorated inside and out and there is something on the menu for everyone, from sandwiches, pasta, and risotto to more gourmet items like Beef Medallions.

-Evan took a nap in the stroller after lunch, then we spent some time at The Wizarding World of Harry Potter and went back to Seuss Landing.
+Evan took a nap in the stroller after lunch, then we spent some time at The Wizarding World of Harry Potter before returning to Seuss Landing.

 Jurassic Park Discovery Center